From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 PM focuses 80% on strategy + research, 20% coordination

-Result: Each team member gains 8-10 hours weekly for high-value work.
-Same headcount, 30% more output.
+Result: Each team member gains 8–10 hours weekly for high-value work with the same headcount and about 30% more output.

 Month 30 Results: